 |1930s||developed, 103 cement steps, electric light, and a concrete walkway.|

-The cave was opened to the public in 1929 by Roger H. Mallery, who intented to keep the cave as natural as possible.
-At first the visitors had to descend 25m on rope and then crawl through 60m of narrow passage to reach the larger inner chambers.
-Today we would call this selunking tours, and it would be a great success.
+The cave was opened to the public in 1929 by Roger H. Mallery, who intended to keep the cave as natural as possible.
+At first the visitors had to descend 25 m on rope and then crawl through 60 m of narrow passage to reach the larger inner chambers.
+Today we would call this cave trekking tours, and it would be a great success.
 At this time it was too strenuous for most visitors, so soon he decided to do further development.
 He installed a wooden walkway, metal ladders, and electric light.
 A few years later he replaced the wooden walkway by a concrete one and the ladders by concrete steps.
 The staircase with 103 stairs is called petrified escalator by the guides.

-But the main attraction of the cavern is a roaring subterranean waterfall of 33m height.
+But the main attraction of the cavern is a roaring subterranean waterfall of 33 m height.
 There is a kind of urban legend, that the water is pumped from a pond on the surface artificially.
 The owners on the other hand assure that it is not pumped artificially in any way.
-A caver from the US told me the following story, which he purported happened in the 1960s.
+A caver from the area told us the following story, which he purported happened in the 1960s.